 The headline quote, from American Cardinal Dulles, is from 1955.
 So we know for a fact that the idea of an “expanded petrine ministry,” as glowingly described by Abp Ganswein in his speech at the the Gregorianum, is at least 63 years old.
 We also know that the Germans ran with this idea, led by Rahner, Kung, Neumann, and yes, Ratzinger.
 HERE.

-These men knew they were messing with the doctrine of immutability, and they knew it.
+These men knew they were flouting the doctrine of immutability.
 So they had a plan for that too.

 Sorry folks, I just started a new job and I am super short on time.
 Click on the link, go read what Ann had to say, buy the Miller book and do your own research.